Fauci says early reports encouraging about omicron variant

 “Hopefully we’ll be able to lift that ban in a quite reasonable period of time,” Fauci said.
 “We all feel very badly about the hardship that has been put on not only on South Africa but the other African countries.”

 Omicron had been detected in about a third of U.S. states by Sunday, including in the Northeast, the South, the Great Plains and the West Coast.
-Wisconsin, Missouri and Louisiana were among the latest states to confirm cases.
+Wisconsin and Missouri were among the latest states to confirm cases.

 But delta remains the dominant variant, making up more than 99% of cases and driving a surge of hospitalizations in the north.
 National Guard teams have been sent to help overwhelmed hospitals in western New York, and Massachusetts Gov. Charlie Baker issued an emergency order requiring any hospitals facing limited patient capacity to reduce scheduled procedures that are not urgent.